Create lasting connections

 - Provide a letter of recommendation from the current high school science teacher

 In addition, applicants must complete a one-page research abstract, using the program abstract form, for the original research they wish to pursue.
-Students should submit a second choice in case the first research topic is filled.

 A Mayo Clinic committee selects highly qualified candidates for interviews based on the availability of research mentors.
 The final screening includes an interview with the student's potential faculty mentor.